hooriyaa/Q4_learning/OpenAI_Agents_SDK/readme.md

 “You are a polite and helpful customer support agent.”
 “You are a research assistant who gives short summaries.”

-Instructions can be **dynamic** too:
+You can also make instructions dynamic by using a function that changes them based on context.

+📌 Example:
-📌 If a user wants travel info for Japan →
+If a user wants travel info for Japan, the instructions might become:

 “You are a travel agent who only talks about Japan.”
 ---

 ### 🧠 What Does `Runner.run()` Do?